The Greatest Bag Theft In History

 It was a long wait, about an hour, but she was finally granted visitation.
 She’d brought her attorney.
 She didn’t think she’d need that long and knew he wouldn’t be able to inspect the new bag outright without proper authorization.
 However, with a few carefully placed bribes to the Spellbreakers there it wasn’t too hard to have them look the other away, for a small moment.
 Just enough time to allow her to say what she has to say to him in relative peace.

-He looked up, smiled, recognizing her instantly, and rose to greet her, “Daughter, this is unexpected.
+He looked up, smiled, recognizing her instantly, then rose to greet her, “Daughter, this is unexpected.
 I wasn’t expecting a visit so soon, how are you enjoying your time with The Sunreavers?”

 “I’m here on business,” she lied, pleased she’d seemed to have caught him lucid, choosing to ignore his question and redirect him, “That backpack you were awarded for working with the Azerothian Archives for your parole work, do you remember it?”